Skip to main content

 ~£330· 170N· Auto (hydrostatic)· 1.6 kg

 Spinlock's top-tier offshore vest.
-Hydrostatic inflation (only triggers when properly submerged, not just wet), Lume-On bladder lights, integrated AIS MOB and PLB pocket, full harness, sprayhood.
+Hydrostatic inflation (only triggers when properly submerged), Lume-On lights, integrated AIS-MOB and PLB pockets, full harness, sprayhood.

-Offshore, ocean-passage, or anyone who takes regular green water on deck.
-Hydrostatic activation prevents false inflations from spray, rain, or accidental immersion.
-The PLB/MOB integration pockets are properly thought through — no improvised attachments needed.
+Offshore and ocean-passage sailors, or anyone who takes regular green water.
+Hydrostatic activation prevents false inflations; the PLB/MOB pockets are properly thought through.

-Significantly more expensive than the 6D.
-Hydrostatic inflators cost more to service.
-Overkill for inshore and coastal day-sailing where the cheaper auto-hammer Deckvest is genuinely fine.
+Much pricier than the 6D, and hydrostatic inflators cost more to service.
+Overkill for inshore day-sailing, where the auto-hammer Deckvest is genuinely fine.

 Check price on Amazon →